bhushan017/CarND-Behavioral-Cloning-P3/writeup_template.md

    ![alt text][image1]

-3. Creation of the Training Set & Training Process
+4. Creation of the Training Set & Training Process

-   To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+   The model was trained on an AWS g2.2xlarge EC2 instanceTo capture good driving behavior, I first recorded two laps on track    one using center lane driving.

    Here is an example images of track one.

    left